 CD48, a CD2-like molecule, is a glycosyl-phosphatidyl-inositol (GPI)-anchored protein referred to as human Blast-1 or BCM1 in mice and OX45 in rats.
 CD48 was first discovered in 1982 as a viral-induced differentiation antigen on human transformed B lymphoblasts.
 Since then, the 40-45 kDa protein has been found on the surface of several hematopoietic cells yet also exists insoluble form.
 CD48 is a ligand for the immunoreceptors CD2 and CD244 (2B4).
-Its activation involves signaling molecules such as Src kinases and caveolin.
+Its activation involves many signaling molecules.
 Over the years, CD48 has been defined as an adhesion protein and a costimulatory factor, and its role extends from innate responses to bacteria to allergic inflammation.

 CD48 may be an important biomarker of infectious and allergic disorders.
 Monocytes, neutrophils, and lymphocytes of patients with infections, and Eos of the allergic donors, display elevated CD48 levels.
 Soluble CD48 is detected in the plasma of patients suffering from arthritis, infectious diseases, and lymphoid leukemia, supporting its diagnostic potential.
 The high CD48 level is probably a sign that immune protection against infection occurs.
 However, in tandem, a pathophysiological role for CD48 in inflammatory and autoimmune disorders may have been assumed.
 Accordingly, CD48-antagonistic therapies (blocking Abs, recombinant decoy molecules, gene targeting, etc.) may be helpful in treating allergy, inflammation, and autoimmune syndromes.